l50/ViewComponent/README.md

 # ViewComponent
 This ViewComponent outlines how to create a sliding menu that allows you to configure IP settings for connecting to an external machine.
-It will also display the current network information for the phone as well, for troubleshooting purposes.
+It will also display the current network information for the Android device as well.

 ## Features
 ### Server